NREL/HPC/docs/Documentation/Development/Containers/index.md

 ## Building software images
 Regardless of the runtime platform, images are built from a special configuration file.
 A `Dockerfile` is such a configuration for Docker, while Apptainer uses a "Definition File" (with a `.def` extension).
 These files specify the installation routines necessary to create the desired application, as well as any additional software packages to install and configure in this environment that may be required.
 You can think of these files as "recipes" for installing a given application you wish to containerize.

 Building Docker or Apptainer images requires root/admin privileges and cannot be done directly by users of HPC systems.
 Docker is available on most platforms, and users with admin privileges on a local machine (such as your laptop) can build Docker images locally.
 The Docker image file can then be pushed to a registry and pulled on the HPC system using Apptainer as described [here](registries.md), or a tool such as [Docker2Singularity](https://github.com/singularityhub/docker2singularity) may be used to convert the image to the Apptainer format.
 Alternatively, users with admin privileges on a Linux system can run Apptainer locally to build images.
-Another option is to use Sylab's remote building [Container Service](https://cloud.sylabs.io/), which provides free accounts with a limited amount of build time.
+Another option is to use Sylab's remote building [Container Service](https://cloud.sylabs.io/), which provides free accounts with a limited amount of build time for Apptainer-formatted images.

 ### Example Docker build workflow for HPC users